Is your bearded dragon not eating? Many factors can contribute to a change in eating habits.

 2. Improper Lighting or Temperature

 Bearded dragons are ectotherms (cold-blooded) that need external temperature to regulate their own.
-Low temperatures and dark environments often signal sleep or rest causing it to lose its appetite with the opposite being true for lighter and warmer environments.
+Low temperatures and dark environments often signal a bearded dragon to sleep too much causing it to lose its appetite with the opposite being true for lighter and warmer environments.
 UVB light affects its appetite and they need heat to aid in proper digestion.
 Poor lighting can also lead to nutritional deficiencies (such as calcium) that can cause metabolic bone disease while low temperatures and high humidity can lead to a respiratory infection.

 Always check the heating and lighting in your enclosure.
 UVA/UVB bulbs need to be replaced every 6 months.
 UV light testers are also available to check your lamp’s efficiency.